'Tom Clancy's XDefiant': Everything you need to know

 How to play Tom Clancy’s XDefiant in early access

-The first chance to play Tom Clancy’s XDefiant will be on August 5, when Ubisoft open the game to PC players located in the US and Canada.
+The first chance to play Tom Clancy’s XDefiant will be on August 5, when Ubisoft opens the game to PC players located in the US and Canada.

 Whether you fall into that category or not, you can register “for a chance to enter the future live phases” for any console at the XDefiant website.